tsackton/taelgar/Gazetteer/The Green Sea Region/Western Green Sea/Greater Sembara/Free City of Tollen.md

 # The Free City of Tollen

-A bustling port on the Volta River, which forms the border between Sembara and Vostok, the Free City of Tollen is an independent city-state.
+A bustling port on the Volta River, which forms the border between Sembara and [[Vostok]], the Free City of Tollen is an independent city-state.
 Founded thousands of years ago, it has navigated the politics of the region and maintained its independent for centuries.
 It is a haven for merchants, traders, intellectuals, mages, and scholars, and is known for its university as well as its reputation as a trading port.
 Sailors from Tollen ply the Green Sea, bringing back goods from near neighbors as well as the far East.

 %% Notes